spywhere/plug.nvim/docs/extensions/proxy.md

 # Proxy Extension

-This extension will allow you to proxy a specific key in plugin configurations as one of the `options`, plugin manager options for the plugin
+This extension will allow you to proxy a specific key in plugin configurations as one of the `options`, plugin manager options for the plugin.

 **Note** that this extension does not verify the options supported by the backend.
-It simply proxy plugin configurations to `options`
+It simply proxy plugin configurations to `options`.

 ## Compatibility

-This plugin does not depends on any specific backend, so it works with any backend
+This plugin does not depends on any specific backend, so it works with any backend.

 ## Configurations